Hatim-Scott/XML-Modifier/README.md

 4. Open the app — no need to install Python or any dependencies

 > ⚠️ MacOS may warn that the app is from an unidentified developer
-> To see how to open go to [this page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)
+> To see how to open, go to [this page](https://support.apple.com/guide/mac-help/open-a-mac-app-from-an-unknown-developer-mh40616/mac)

 ---